Part 2: How to Stop Renting and Start Nesting, a First-Time Buyers Guide

 Perhaps you’ve got the hots for a home you’ve seen on our portal or you’ve decided you’re ready to make the transition from reluctant renter to proud house owner?
 Get in touch and we’ll help ease the process, wherever you are on your housing journey.

-mark@daviesdavies.co.uk – Sales Manager (contact for sales, new homes and chartered surveying)
+mark@daviesdavies.co.uk – Sales Director (contact for sales, lettings and new homes)

 Davies & Davies Estate Agents, 85 Stroud Green Road, London, N4 3EG

-Article by Kyra Hanson at Barefaced Studios
+Article & images by Barefaced Studios

 31 October 2019